Go Beyond Your Means: Unlearning with Per-Sample Gradient Orthogonalization: Experiments

 \subsubsection{Robustness to retain size}

-In this work, we experiment with small-sized retain sets.
-Here, we wish to assess the robustness of our method to variations in the retain set size.
+Here, we assess the robustness of our method to variations in the retain set size.
 To do so, we revisit the random sampling image classification setup from Section~\ref{sec:image_classification}.
-Specifically, we experiment with varying retain dataset sizes, ranging from $10$K to $200$K samples, reporting the UIS values.

-The results are presented in Figure~\ref{fig:robust_retain}, with additional robustness results in the appendix (Figure~\ref{fig:robust_retain_resnet}).
-We note that NegGrad is not affected by the size of the retain set since it only performs gradient accent in the direction of the unlearn set.
+Specifically, we experiment with varying retain dataset sizes, ranging from $1$K to $200$K samples, reporting the UIS values.
+The results are presented in Figure~\ref{fig:retain_ratio}.
+We note that NegGrad is not affected by the size of the retain set since it only performs gradient ascent in the direction of the unlearn set.
+Additionally, we exclude SCAR from this experiment, as it involves inverting a covariance matrix, which results in a non-invertible matrix in the extreme case of \(1\)K samples, and leads to memory overflow for \(150\)K and \(200\)K samples.
 Our model consistently outperforms baseline methods across all retain set sizes.